zichuan-li/openwrt-mx4300/snapshot-dependency-guide.md

  * opkg_install_cmd: Cannot install package tailscale.
 ```

-There is no need to upgrade and can be worked around.
+there is no need to upgrade and can be worked around.

 In `/etc/opkg/distfeed.conf`, we have(for the foss build)